dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 > :information_source: To clean up the tenant if you don't want to continue the project, use the script [98 Cleanup App Registrations.ps1](../lab//98%20Cleanup%20App%20Registrations.ps1).

-The App ID and the encrypted secrets are shown on the console in case you want to copy them and also written encrypted to the [Azure.yml](../source/Global/Azure.yml) file.
+The App ID and the plain-text secrets are shown on the console in case you want to copy them.
+They are also written encrypted to the [Azure.yml](../source/Global/Azure.yml) file.
 The file is then committed and pushed to the code repository.

 > :warning: The password for encrypting the app secret is taken from the [Datum.yml](../source//Datum.yml) file.
 This is not a secure solution and only meant to be used in a proof of concept.
 For any production related tenant, the pass phrase should be replaced by a certificate.